berenslab/sBNN/README.md

 ![sBNN latent space visualisation](./figures/combined_figure.png)

-**Note:**
+**Data**
-all the data can be found in the folder M1Data which are needed to run the two notebooks (BottleneckNN.ipynb and BottleneckNNLatentVisualization.ipynb) all the way.
-This is already preprocessed data, however, from a collaborative effort (https://www.biorxiv.org/content/10.1101/2020.02.03.929158v1, under review) working with the original raw data.
-The preprocessing can be found in BottleneckNNPreProcessing.ipynb which is not needed to reproduce the figures of this paper.
-To run the BottleneckNNPreProcessing.ipynb notebook, you'll have to un-archive final_patch_seq_allcells_exon_allreads.rar and put final_patch_seq_allcells_exon_allreads.txt in that same folder!
+All the data can be found in the folders `data/scala_2020` and `data/gouwens_2020` which are needed to run the notebooks all they way.
+The former corresponds to the following [Nature](https://www.nature.com/articles/s41586-020-2907-3) study from previous work conducted in this lab.
+The latter corresponds to work from the Allen Institute reported in [Cell]https://www.cell.com/cell/pdf/S0092-8674(20)31254-X.pdf

+**Preprocessing**
+Preprocessing can be found in `preprocess.ipynb`.
+To run it, make sure you un-archive `data/scala_2020/final_patch_seq_allcells_exon_allreads.rar` and put `final_patch_seq_allcells_exon_allreads.txt` in that same folder!

 Work conducted under supervision of Dmitry Kobak and Philipp Berens.